 The schedule represents the State's best estimate of the schedule that will be followed.
 All times indicated are Hawai'i Standard Time (HST).
-If a component of this schedule, such as "Proposal Due date/time" is delayed, the rest of the schedule will likely be shifted by the same number of days.
+If a component of this schedule, such as "Proposal Due Date/Time" is delayed, the rest of the schedule will likely be shifted by the same number of days.
 Any change to the RFP Schedule and Significant Dates shall be reflected in and issued in an addendum.
-No questions will be received after the Question/Answer deadline.
+No questions will be accepted after the Deadline to Submit Written Questions.